MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 ###  <a name="BKMK_Expand"></a> Expand

 The optional `Expand` node customizes the children of a visualized type when the user expands the type in a variable window.
-It accepts a list of child nodes that define the child elements.
+The `Expand` node accepts a list of child nodes that define the child elements.

 - If an `Expand` node isn't specified in a visualization entry, the children use the default expansion rules.